-In order to improve the quality of the monitoring data obtained under the Water Framework Directive, the Commission adopted Directive 2009/90/EC laying down technical specifications for chemical analysis and monitoring of water status.
+In order to improve the quality of the monitoring data obtained under the WFD, the Commission adopted Directive 2009/90/EC, the so-called “quality assurance, quality control” Directive.

 Details and documentation are available here.